-Scientists in the United States, working on a cure for AIDS said they found important clues about how HIV is "camouflage" to prevent the immune system to eliminate completely of the HIV in the body, even after the suppression of the bloodstream by drugs make up the cocktail.
+Scientists in the United States working on an AIDS drug have said they have found important clues about how HIV "camouflages" to prevent the immune system from completely eliminating it from the body of the HIV-positive after suppressing it in the bloodstream by drugs that make up the cocktail.

-The research, published in Nature, described as "kick-and-kill" (kick-and-kill strategy in free translation), was the pivot of research in this ambitious campaign war 33 years against AIDS.
+The research, published in the journal Nature, described as kick-and-kill, was the pivot of research in the ambitious campaign of this 33 years war on AIDS.

 HIV, which causes AIDS, is hidden in the cells CD4 TAlso known as "memory cells", one of the components of the immune system after infection by antiretroviral be reversed, is the conclusion of the study.